elfrances/whatsOnFulGaz/README.md

 # Example 4

-Download the SHIZ control file of each of the rides filmed by Hans Peter Obwaller, and store them in the D:\FulGaz\Shiz folder:
+Download the SHIZ control file of each of the rides filmed by Hans Peter Obwaller, and store them in the folder D:\FulGaz\Shiz:

 ```
 $ ./whatsOnFulGaz --contributor obwaller --get-shiz --download-folder /cygdrive/d/FulGaz/Shiz/